gvwilson/thirdbit/src/fiction/makers-return/index.md

-"We'll have a better chance of rescuing him if we have help," Sindy replied, but Violet was already shaking her head.
+"We'll have a better chance of rescuing him if we have help," Sindy replied, but Violet cross her arms and shook her head.

-Violet crossed her arms.
+"I'm not leaving him,"
-"I'm not leaving him."
+she said.

 Sindy recognized the look on the other girl's face.
 She had seen it on her sister often enough to know that there was no point arguing.
 She took a deep breath.
 "Aright.
-Let's go find him."
+Let's find him and *then* get out of here."

 `scared` Mouse flashed.